vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

 Low'll tame and give the beast a name <br>
-with knout and words, those'll be our dates. <br>
+with grace and knout, those'll be our dates. <br>
 And use the lame beast to lift weights, <br>
 that will be Low's cut of the game.